DalekBaldwin/check-it/README.md

 This will generate `*num-trials*` random values and test them against the test predicate.
 If a random value fails, check-it will search for values of smaller complexity until it finds the least complex value it can that fails the test while respecting the generator's composite type spec, and print a failure description to `*check-it-output*`.

+If the test predicate signals an uncaught error, `check-it` will catch it and treat it as a test failure, both for the initial test and the search for smaller failing values.
+If you want to test for an expected error, you should explicitly handle it within the test predicate and return a non-`nil` value.

 `check-it` itself returns `t` if every trial passed and `nil` if one failed, so you can embed `check-it` forms within whatever test framework you're already using.
 Here's what a check-it test might look like using Stefil:

 ```lisp